Maui County vs Philadelphia

 Which city has higher STR taxes — Maui County or Philadelphia?

 Maui County charges ~18% combined (11% state TAT + 3% county MCTAT + 4% GET), while Philadelphia charges 8.5% Hotel Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Philadelphia benefits from automatic platform tax collection, while hosts in Maui County must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?